OpenEvalProject/evals/manuscripts/elife-87513/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/87513/elife-87513-fig1-v2.jpg)

-**Figure 1.:** Papio hamadryas).The sanctuary and temple complex featured several 35-tonne statues of P. hamadryas as the embodiment of Thoth.
+**Figure 1.:** The sanctuary and temple complex featured several 35-tonne statues of P. hamadryas as the embodiment of Thoth.
 One of the oldest deities in the Egyptian pantheon, Thoth is best known as a god of writing and wisdom, a lunar deity, and vizier of the gods, but also as a cosmic deity, creator god, and warrior (Stadler, 2012).
 The quartzite statues were erected by Amenhotep III, 18th Dynasty, New Kingdom, 1390–1353 BCE.
 Photograph by N.J.
 Dominy.

 ![Figure 2.](https://cdn.elifesciences.org/articles/87513/elife-87513-fig2-v2.jpg)